Saint Dominic Savio

 So many holy persons seem to die young.
 Among them was Dominic Savio, the patron of choirboys.

-Born into a peasant family at Riva, Italy, young Dominic joined St. John Bosco as a student at the Oratory in Turin at the age of 12.
-He impressed John with his desire to be a priest and to help him in his work with neglected boys.
+Born into a peasant family at Riva, Italy, young Dominic joined Saint John Bosco as a student at the Oratory in Turin at the age of 12.
+He impressed Don Bosco with his desire to be a priest and to help him in his work with neglected boys.
 A peacemaker and an organizer, young Dominic founded a group he called the Company of the Immaculate Conception which, besides being devotional, aided John Bosco with the boys and with manual work.
-All the members save one, Dominic, would in 1859 join John in the beginnings of his Salesian congregation.
+All the members save one, Dominic, would, in 1859, join Don Bosco in the beginnings of his Salesian congregation.
 By that time, Dominic had been called home to heaven.